Magic Kingdom Park

 Characters at Magic Kingdom Park

-Magic Kingdom Park has more character meet-and-greets than any other park.
+Magic Kingdom Park has more character meet-and-greets than any other park at Walt Disney World Resort.
 You can meet classic characters throughout the day in all six lands.

 • Mickey Mouse.
 Town Square Theater on Main Street, U.S.A.
 This is a dedicated meet-and-greet with a reasonable wait.